Trustpilot

 Charismatic English Harbour is positioned at the island’s most southerly point, greeting visitors with a host of activities and eateries.
 For a vibrant stay, visit over the festive period, New Year or during sailing week in April.
-Entering its 55th year, the world-class annual regatta lures hoards of spectators and participants with exciting races followed by parties and celebrations for locals and tourists alike.
+For over 50 years, the world-class annual sailing regatta has lured hoards of spectators and participants with its exciting races followed by parties and celebrations for locals and tourists alike.

 May through to October is much quieter but still as enjoyable.
 Fewer venues are open and the chance of rainfall is higher.
 Bear in mind hurricane season also looms for a few months from June.
 However, during these months flights and accommodation are cheaper and temperatures still remain consistently close to 30°C.